FICA is composed of two taxes: Social Security and Medicare.

 Social Security is calculated by multiplying an employee’s taxable wages by 6.2%.
 For example, if an employee’s taxable wages are $600 this week:

 There is a wage base limit for Social Security.
-For example, in the year 2019, this tax is calculated only on the first $132,900 that is earned.
+In the year 2025, this tax is calculated only on the first $176,100 that is earned.
+The limit solely exists for the Social Security tax and is utilized as a maximum wage that is subject to the tax for a given year.

-The total amount sent to the IRS for Social Security tax in 2019 will be 12.4% of taxable wages (6.2% for the employee share plus 6.2% for the employer share, for a total of 12.4%).
+The total amount sent to the IRS for Social Security tax in 2025 will be 12.4% of taxable wages (6.2% for the employee share and 6.2% for the employer share, for a total of 12.4%).
 A specific formula is used when calculating the employer share of Social Security.

 Medicare

 Medicare is calculated by multiplying an employee’s taxable wages by 1.45%.
-For example, if an employee’s taxable wages are $600 this week:
+If an employee’s taxable wages are $600 this week:

-The total amount sent to the IRS for Medicare tax is 2.9% of taxable wages (1.45% employee share plus 1.45% employer share is a total of 2.9%).
+The total amount sent to the IRS for Medicare tax is 2.9% of taxable wages (a 1.45% employee share plus 1.45% employer share is a total of 2.9%).
 A specific formula is used when calculating the employer share of Medicare.

 FICA Employee Contributions